Related News for Lee Makowski

 Critical Insights for Treating Alzheimer’s

 BioE Professor & Chair Lee Makowski is studying Alzheimer's progression to better develop treatments for the disease.
-Source: News @ Northeastern New research led by Northeastern University suggests that Alzheimer’s disease may not progress like falling dominoes, as conventional wisdom holds, with one molecular event sparking the formation of plaques throughout the brain.
-Instead, it […]
+Source: News @ Northeastern New research led by Northeastern University suggests that Alzheimer’s […]

 Lee Makowski Selected as Chair of BioE